mohammadzainabbas/SDM-Lab-2/README.md

 ##### 2.2.
 Linux

 If you are on Linux, you need to install [Apache Spark](https://spark.apache.org) by yourself.
 You can follow this [helpful guide](https://computingforgeeks.com/how-to-install-apache-spark-on-ubuntu-debian/) to install `apache spark`.
+You can install maven via this [guide](https://maven.apache.org/install.html).

 We also recommend you to install _conda_ on your machine.
 You can setup conda from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)